Pearapps/RemindBot/Readme.md

 1. Compile the bot
 	- Use `cargo build --release`
 2. cd to the directory where the binary is built (by default its at ./target/release)
-3. The command to run remind bot is `remindbot --owner pearapps --repo initializeme --auth_token SOME_TOKEN`
+3. The command to run RemindBot is `remindbot --owner pearapps --repo initializeme --auth_token SOME_TOKEN`
+	- This will run RemindBot once
+	- If you want RemindBot to run continuously - you have to handle that yourself for now.

 # What else